chrisdone/website/hakyll/posts/hell.markdown

 * The types and functions available lean directly on the host language (Haskell) and are either directly lifted, or a simplified layer over the original things.
-* There is presently no type inference (but I will add it).
-All parameters of lambdas, or do-notation let bindings, must have their type declared via a pattern signature: `\(x :: Int) -> x`
+* There is basic type inference, so you can omit type signatures, but not there are no polytypes.
 * Globals of any kind must be fully qualified (`Main.foo` and `Text.putstrLn`), including the current module.